jsd20190730/hw-04-weather-api-app/README.md

 #### Tips

-* Work smarter not harder, reference past work to get you started (see the Giphy example from lesson 08)
+* Work smarter not harder, reference past work to get you started (see the Giphy API code along from lesson 08)

 * Read the Open Weather API documentation, the documentation contains code examples that helps you figure out how to use the API